PD Outliers is an interview series in which outstanding PwPs talk about and share the methods they use to succeed with Parkinson’s Disease.

 28:32 How much exercise is too much exercise?

-33:50 How being an athlete helped with our early diagnoses
+33:50 How being an athlete helped with John and Pam’s early diagnoses

-36:40 Health factors people with Parkinson's will always be in control of
+36:40 Health factors people with Parkinson's can be confident in controlling

 37:55 What John would do differently if he were diagnosed all over again